Short Sale Definition

 - After a short sale, you might need to wait only 1 or 2 years before being able to obtain a new mortgage and purchase another property.
 With a foreclosure, you often have to wait 5 to 7 years before you can obtain another mortgage.

-- A short sale has less of a negative impact on your credit score and credit report than a foreclosure.
+- A short sale in CT has less of a negative impact on your credit score and credit report than a foreclosure.

 - You can often stay in your home longer, while you are working through the short sale process and weighing your options for your next move.